-This week we’re focussing on getting creative, and in particular how you can use sound to get the creative juices flowing.
+This week we’re focusing on getting creative, and in particular how you can use sound to get the creative juices flowing.
 We hope you’ll see how versatile sound can be, and how it can help with relaxation as well as improving the imagination.

 Expect top tips from the expert in sound therapy, Lyz Cooper, an ode to Michael Jackson and rhythm vitamins…